 ― Henry David Thoreau

-Enfleurage, a method of capturing scent from delicate flowers, likely invented by the Ancient Egyptians and then resurrected in Grasse, was highlighted at the recent Pitti Fragrance conference in Italy.
+Enfleurage, a method of capturing scent from delicate flowers, likely invented by the Ancient Egyptians and then resurrected by the French was highlighted at the recent Pitti Fragrance conference in Italy.

 After some investigation, I see that although the highlighted process is being termed enfleurage, it is actually an oil infusion of flowers performed in India that the flavor and fragrance manufacturer have decided to refer to as enfleurage.